makeitlabs/ratt/deployment/certs/mqtt/README.md

 This will deploy the certs to both the production and staging servers, and, importantly, it will restart the Apache webserver, so be aware before you do this.

-## Deploying certificates to Node-RED
+## Deploying MQTT certificates to Node-RED

 Node-RED is used for automation glue and "smarts" for the RATT system (e.g. Slack integration).
-Generate client certs with the name `node-red` and manually configure Node-RED TLS to point to the certificates on the local filesystem.
-You may also choose to upload the certs into Node-RED instead.
+Generate client certs with the name `nodered' and upload the certs into Node-RED TLS config for MQTT.

 ## Deploying certificates to a RATT node